 - Expand participation in water quality trading platforms to help develop efficient markets for phosphorus recovery.

-Through its Phosphorus Field-to-Watershed modeling group, the Alliance is working with scientists and practitioners to identify on-farm phosphorus “hotspots”, or areas that can be better targeted for intervention, and to account better for the primary sources of phosphorus pollution.
-See some of the discussions from this modeling group, a talk from the Phosphorus Forum about best management practices for phosphorus and our webinar on the climate impacts on farmland phosphorus flows.
+Through our Phosphorus Field-to-Watershed modeling group, the Alliance works with scientists and practitioners to identify on-farm phosphorus “hotspots”, or areas that can be better targeted for intervention, and to account better for the primary sources of phosphorus pollution.
+See some of the discussions from this modeling group here and an April 2019 update about its activities here.
+You can also watch a Phosphorus Forum talk about best management practices for phosphorus and a webinar on the climate impacts on farmland phosphorus flows.

-The membership of the Sustainable Phosphorus Alliance invites organizations in the Crop Production Industry to participate in our activities to further the sector goals.
+The membership of the Sustainable Phosphorus Alliance invites organizations in the Crop Production Sector to participate in our activities to further the sector goals.